Boston Children's Hospital: Center on Media and Child Health

+Precision Vaccines Program

+The Precision Vaccines Program (PVP) is a multi-disciplinary academic program employing cutting edge technologies such as systems biology, human in vitro modelling and adjuvant science to advance discovery and development of vaccines tailored for vulnerable populations.
+Led by Dr. Ofer Levy, the Precision Vaccines Program focuses on improving vaccine safety and effectiveness of vaccines including those against infectious diseases and fentanyl overdose.

 Awards

 Nobel Prizes

-Children's Hospital scientist Dr. John Enders and his team were first to successfully culture the polio virus and were awarded the Nobel Prize in Physiology or Medicine in 1954.
+Children's Hospital scientist John Enders and his team were first to successfully culture the polio virus and were awarded the Nobel Prize in Physiology or Medicine in 1954.

-Dr. Joseph Murray, chief plastic surgeon at Children's Hospital Boston from 1972 to 1985 was awarded the Nobel Prize in Physiology or Medicine in 1990 for his research on immunosuppression, specifically his "discoveries concerning organ and cell transplantation in the treatment of human disease".
+Joseph Murray, chief plastic surgeon at Children's Hospital Boston from 1972 to 1985 was awarded the Nobel Prize in Physiology or Medicine in 1990 for his research on immunosuppression, specifically his "discoveries concerning organ and cell transplantation in the treatment of human disease".

 Lasker Awards

-Dr. William Lennox received the Lasker Award in 1951 for his work researching epilepsy.
-Dr. Lennox organized the American Epilepsy League and the Committee for Public Understanding of Epilepsy.
+William Lennox received the Lasker Award in 1951 for his work researching epilepsy.
+Lennox organized the American Epilepsy League and the Committee for Public Understanding of Epilepsy.

-Dr. Robert Gross received the Lasker Award in 1954 for performing the first operation for patent ductus arteriosus, a congenital heart defect, in 1938.
+Robert Gross received the Lasker Award in 1954 for performing the first operation for patent ductus arteriosus, a congenital heart defect, in 1938.
 He received an additional Lasker in 1959 for being the first surgeon to graft artery tissue from one person to another in 1958.

-Dr. John Enders was awarded the Lasker in 1954; the same year he was awarded the Nobel Prize for "achievement in the cultivation of the viruses poliomyelitis, mumps, and measles".
+John Enders was awarded the Lasker in 1954; the same year he was awarded the Nobel Prize for "achievement in the cultivation of the viruses poliomyelitis, mumps, and measles".

-Dr. Sidney Farber received the Lasker in 1966 for his 1947 discovery that a combination of aminopterin and methotrexate, both folic acid antagonists, could produce remission in patients with acute leukemia, and for "his constant leadership in the search for chemical agents against cancer".
+Sidney Farber received the Lasker in 1966 for his 1947 discovery that a combination of aminopterin and methotrexate, both folic acid antagonists, could produce remission in patients with acute leukemia, and for "his constant leadership in the search for chemical agents against cancer".

-Dr. Porter W. Anderson, Jr. received the Albert Lasker Clinical Medical Research Award with Dr. David H. Smith in 1996 for groundbreaking work in the development and commercialization of the Hemophilus influenza type B vaccine.
+Porter W. Anderson, Jr. received the Albert Lasker Clinical Medical Research Award with David H. Smith in 1996 for groundbreaking work in the development and commercialization of the Hemophilus influenza type B vaccine.